 (v) Implement new or other technologies and practices that are effective in verifying student identification in accordance with federal and state regulations; and

 (2) Make every possible attempt to protect student privacy

 How identity is verified:

 Verifying the identity of students in our courses and programs is a significant, multifaceted, and ongoing process.
-Identity verification begins when a student applies for admission to the college and continues through his/her graduation, transfer, or withdrawal from study.
+Identity verification begins when a student applies for admission to the university and continues through his/her graduation, transfer, or withdrawal from study.

 Procedures related to student identity verification include but are not limited to: our registration, advising and transcript procedures, and our course management system login and security functions wherein we create a unique username and password for each individual student.
 This unique set of login credentials consists of data which the student is likely to know, and which others are unlikely to know.
 The student is forced to use these credentials to access our course management system and reset their password to one which is entirely confidential.
 Data transmission of login information is secured using appropriate encryption technology.

 The student is responsible for maintaining current contact information such as email address(es) and phone number(s) in the student account because the email address or phone number along with the student ID are used as primary means of identification for communication purposes.

 The student is responsible for safeguarding email account login information and student password.
 ABTU shall not be responsible for the misuse of password by any person.